jethanivijay/DevOpsforDatabasesHandsonLab/README.md

     - Automation Workflow  : Github Actions and AzureDevOps Pipelines
     - SQLDatabases : AzureSQLDatabase, AzureMySQL and AzurePostgreSQL
     - NoSQLDatabases : CosmosDB with SQL and MongoDB APIs
-    - Estimate time required to completed Labs is 16 -24 hrs
+    - Estimate time required to completed all Labs is 16 -24 hrs